n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Cockpit/README.md

 - Form
     - Store submission of a form
 - Singleton
-    - Gets a singleton
+    - Get a singleton

 ## Example Usage

-This workflow allows you to get entries from a collection on Cockpit.
+This workflow allows you to get entries from a collection in Cockpit.
 You can also find the [workflow](https://n8n.io/workflows/518) on the website.
 This example usage workflow would use the following two nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Cockpit]()